Mantainer Ardath: Design and development

 The airship was developed by Melbourne businessman Tony Norton in the mid-1970s.
 The project involved 10,000 person-hours; planning and design of the airship took two years, construction itself took just a year.
 Flight tests commenced at Tocumwal, NSW at the end of June 1977.
 It is named for the W.D. & H.O.
 Wills-manufactured Ardath cigarettes, whose logo is on each side of the envelope.

 The company Mantainer Pty Ltd was formed in connection to the airship project.
 In addition to its advertising role, Mantainer also intended to deploy the airship in surveillance, and in search and rescue duties.
 It was given the Australian civil aircraft registration of VH-PSE.

 According to Flypast : a record of aviation in Australia, by December 1978 the company had been placed in liquidation, with the airship being sold to an American buyer.
 This was the firm U.S. Airships Inc, based in Tyler, Texas.
 A hangar specifically intended for the airship was erected in Tyler, the airship rebuilt, however a lack of capital meant that the venture soon folded.

+Norton Snoopy

+The Snoopy was a small human-powered non-rigid airship, designed and built by Norton.
+It flew on 27 February 1976.
+The envelope was constructed using metallic 1 mil Mylar film.
+It was a precursor of the Ardath.